zxc479773533/DNS-Parser/README.md

 The core part is the algorithm to get the domain name in the compressing tag.

-A example of the domain name `www.baidu.com` in the DNS packet:
+A example that the domain name `www.baidu.com` in the DNS packet:

 ```
 | 3 | w | w | w | 5 | b | a | i | d | u | 3 | c | o | m | 0 |